Fullooh/Valorant/README.md

 - **Database:** PostgreSQL
 - **Tools:** CLion, PyCharm, Git, GitHub Actions for CI/CD

-## Project Structure
-- `/src` - Source code for C++ and Python modules.
-- `/data` - Directory for raw and preprocessed datasets.
-- `/models` - Trained models stored as binary files.
-- `/docs` - Project documentation, architecture diagrams, and reports.
-- `/tests` - Unit and integration tests for both C++ and Python.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for review.